Solution | Customer Lifetime Value Forecasting#

 plotly==5.23.0

 The Dataiku Flow was initially built using publicly available data.
-However, this project is meant to be used with your own data which can be uploaded using the Project Setup.
-Below are the input datasets that the solution has been built with:
+However, we intend for you to use this project with your own data, which you can upload using the Project Setup.
+Below are the input datasets that the Solution has been built with:

 The project has the following high-level steps: